 The Schwallie Family Scholarship is for students attending a two or four year university.
-Those applying for the Lisa Higgins Hussman Scholarship attend two or four year universities, life skills or postsecondary programs, or vocational, technical, or trade schools.
+Those applying for the Lisa Higgins Hussman Scholarship attend two year universities, life skills or postsecondary programs, or vocational, technical, or trade schools.

 Students may only apply for one of the two scholarships.